Gabriel Harvey: Career

 The Letter-Book of Gabriel Harvey, AD, 1573–80 (1884, ed.
-E J L Scott, Camden Society), contains rough drafts of the correspondence between Spenser and Harvey, letters relative to the disputes at Pembroke Hall, and an extraordinary correspondence dealing with the pursuit of his sister Mercy by a young nobleman.
-A copy of Quintilian (1542), in the British Museum, is extensively annotated by Harvey.
+E J L Scott, Camden Society), contains rough drafts of the correspondence Harvey had with his friend Spenser.
+These letters throw light upon the disputes at Pembroke Hall.
+They are also an example of their extraordinary correspondence that relates to the pursuit of Harvey's sister Mercy by a young nobleman.
+Furthermore, a copy of Quintilian (1542), in the British Museum, appears extensively annotated by Harvey.

-Harvey was also a wordsmith and has been credited with the coining or first use of the word "jovial" (derived from the Latin for "pertaining to Jove or Jupiter"), circa 1590, as well as the words "conscious", "extensively", "idiom", "notoriety" and "rascality".
-This claim is supported by the criticism of rival Thomas Nashe, in which Nashe cites Harvey as the creator of the words, announces his dislike of Harvey's words, and then predicts Mr. Harvey's words will not stand the test of time.
-Etymologist Robert Hendrickson also cites Harvey's hand in creating these words in his book The Facts on File Encyclopedia of Word and Phrase Origins.
+As a wordsmith Harvey has been credited with the coining or first use of the word "jovial" (derived from the Latin for "pertaining to Jove or Jupiter"), circa 1590.
+He has also been credited as well with the words "conscious", "extensively", "idiom", "notoriety" and "rascality".
+This claim is supported by the criticism of his rival Thomas Nashe.
+The latter cites Harvey as the creator of these words, but expresses an undue amount of hostility against them, erroneously predicting how Mr. Harvey's words will not stand the test of time.

+The Etymologist Robert Hendrickson also cites Harvey's hand in creating these words in his book The Facts on File Encyclopedia of Word and Phrase Origins.
+At least the comments of this work were more favourable, helping to secure Harvey's place within the unfolding dynamic attributed to etymology.